18F/identity-eks/README.md

 it lives in the terraform directory.
 Add what you need there and then run `./deploy.sh your-clustername`.

-If you need to pass in information about the resources you just created to EKS, look at the `terraform/outputs.tf` file.
-You can look at some of the examples in there on how to create some different kinds of things like services or secrets that get used in EKS.
-Once you have an output set up, make sure it's applied by editing `deploy.sh` and adding it in with the other outputs.
-Then run `./deploy.sh your-clustername` to make it actually apply!
+If you need to pass in information about the resources you just created to EKS, you ought to be able to use the stuff in the `terraform/k8s.tf` file as an example on how to plug in a configmap or a service into a namespace for deployments to use.

 ### Cluster Applications